tayloryoung6396/RobocupProtocol/README.md

 ├── decode_extended.cpp              # Decode using the extended message
 ├── encode_base.cpp                  # Encode using the official message
 ├── encode_extended.cpp              # Encode using the extended message
-├── robocup.proto                    # The official message
+├── run_all.sh                       # Script to build code and then run all permutations ├── robocup.proto                    # The official message
 ├── robocup_extension.proto          # The extended message
 └── utils.hpp                        # Utility functions for interpreting message contents